 BOARD OF DIRECTORS

 14. The Board of Directors shall consist of the Elected Officers (Executive Committee), and standing committee chairs whose obligations require long term funding or involvement on the PTSA Board.
-The following committees shall fall into this category and its chairs shall serve on the Board of Directors: Communications, Fundraising, Legislative, Membership, Emergency Prep, Volunteer, Family & Community Engagement and Sustainability.
+The following committees shall fall into this category and its chairs shall serve on the Board of Directors: Communications, Fundraising, Advocacy, Membership, Emergency Prep, Volunteer, Family & Community Engagement and Sustainability.

 15. The principal and teacher representative shall be non-voting, honorary members who serve in an advisory capacity.